 Interested students to the combined MD/PhD program must 1) apply through AMCAS, 2) indicate Combined Degree application type, and 3) complete secondary application to the College of Medicine.
 The deadline for application to the MD/PhD program is November 1st.

 Yes, the Jefferson Accelerated Program with Penn State University is for high school seniors only.
-Students earn both the BS and MD degrees in six or seven calendar years after graduation from high school.
+Students earn both the BS and MD degrees in seven calendar years after graduation from high school.
 To apply, please contact Penn State at (814) 865-7620.